jberkel/android-plugin/README.markdown

 This will change the defaults to the directory structure expected by Android's `build.xml` file and skip the Proguard optimisation step.

+## Getting screenshots

+In the sbt console run:

+    > sbt screenshot-emulator

+or

+    > sbt screenshot-device

+The screenshots will be written to `emulator.png` / `device.png` in the project root directory.

 ##Hacking on the plugin

 If you need make modifications to the plugin itself, you can compile